Graygzou/Advent-of-Code/README.md

-# Advent-of-Code-2018
+# Advent-of-Code-2018 in Lua

 You can find below a summary of all the strategies I used to resolve each day.
+All my solutions are in Lua : it was a nice oppurtunity to learn this language from scratch !

 ### --- Day 9: Marble Mania ---